WLAN-Pi/wlanpi-documentation/docs/faq.md

 ## Where can I get help support with my WLANPi?

 Support is on a volunteer/best efforts basis by project volunteers.
-Try [support][here]
+Try [here][support]

 <!-- Link list -->
 [support]: support.md